nytimes/httptest/README.md

           server: '^ECS$'        # Header name : regular expression
           cache-control: '.+'
         notPresent:              # Specify headers not expected to exist.
-          - 'set-cookie'         # Not regular expressions
+          - 'set-cookie'         # These are not regular expressions
           - 'x-frame-options'
       body:                      # Response body
         patterns:                # Response body has to match all patterns in this list in order to pass test